 Early Notables of the Luong family (pre 1700)

 Prominent among members of the family was Guglielmo Longhi, Cardinal of Rome in 1294; Martino Longhi the Elder (1534-1591) was an Italian architect; and his son, Onorio Longhi (1568-1619), an Italian architect; and his son, Martino Longhi the Younger (1602-1660), an Italian architect of the Baroque period.
-Luca Longhi (1507-1580) was...
-Another 77 words (6 lines of text) are included under the topic Early Luong Notables in all our PDF Extended History products and printed products wherever possible.
+Luca Longhi (1507-1580) was an Italian painter of the Mannerist period, his most famous work is entitled...
+Another 64 words (5 lines of text) are included under the topic Early Luong Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Luong family to the New World and Oceana